aliavang/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 0 - A program that will print whether the variable n is positive, negative, or is 0.
 Variable n is a rgn and will be a different value every time the program is ran.

 1 - A program that prints the last digit of variable n which is a rgn.
-The program will determine whether the last digit of n is greater than 5, is 0, or if it is between 6 and 0.
+The program will determine whether the last digit of n is greater than 5, is 0, or if it is less than 6 and not 0.

 2 - A program that prints the alphabet in lowercase.